 You can't do any worse.

-this president said okay now all these big cities that have been run for decades by democratic by by democratic administrations have deteriorated at such a dramatic rate But this president with eliminating what?
+But this president said, okay, now all these big cities that have been run for decades by Democratic administrations have deteriorated at such a dramatic rate.

 And people that are doing the best, record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment, record low unemployment.